miohtama/capitalgram/posts/captable-management-software-comparison.md

 > Shoobx is the only all-in-one solution for your company’s HR, equity, fundraising, and governance needs from incorporation to exit.

  Shoobx aims for higher value added "the legal automation tool for your startup" category.
-Besides cap table services, they offer recruiting human resource and payroll tools - no need to get a separate systems for them.
+Besides cap table services, they offer recruiting and payroll tools - no need to get separate systems for them.
 They also target seed level companies to raise easily with SAFE notes, with an integrated data room.

  I could not self sign up, so I do not know whether there are settings for non-dollar and non-US companies.